directus/directus/docs/user-guide/content-module/content/items.md

 ## Implement Content Versioning on an Item

-To implement content versioning on an item in your collection, follow these steps:
+To implement Content Versioning on an item in your collection, follow these steps:

 1. Navigate to **Settings** > **Data Model** and choose the Collection.
 2. Locate the "**Content Versioning**" section and toggle to enable it.